naeioi/PLCA-sound-separation/readme.md

 ## Usage
 Dependency: numpy, scipy, matplotlib

-You should install Jupyter notebook to run the code in `example.py`.
+You should install Jupyter notebook to run the code in `example.ipynb`.

 ---------